sykesmarc/cytokine_predictor/README.md

 The user also needs to modify the file __information.txt__ in order to give the desired instructions to the program.

 - `update:` Indicates if the models have to be updated (yes) or if the program can use the already built models (no).
+If you choose to update the models, the new models will be saved in the Results directory.
 - `host, database, user, password, port:` In the case of a model update, the user must give a PostgreSQL host, database, user, password and port.
 - `input:` Refers to a protein sequence given in a fasta file or uniport ID, which will be used as input for the program.
 - `prediction:` Indicates the program which type of cytokine release prediction assay the user wants to conduct.
 The cytokine must be written this way: (GM-CSF, IFNg, IL-2, IL-4, IL-5, IL-6, IL-10, IL-13, IL-17A, IL-17, TNFa)